ACT-R: Workshop and summer school

 In 1995, Carnegie Mellon University began hosting their Annual ACT-R Workshop and Summer School.
 Their ACT-R Workshop is currently hosted at the annual MathPsych/ICCM Conference, and their Summer School is hosted on-campus with a virtual attendance option at Carnegie Mellon University.

 Spin-offs

 The long development of the ACT-R theory gave birth to a certain number of parallel and related projects.

 The most important ones are the PUPS production system, an initial implementation of Anderson's theory, later abandoned; and ACT-RN, a neural network implementation of the theory developed by Christian Lebiere.

 Lynne M. Reder, also at Carnegie Mellon University, developed SAC in the early 1990s, a model of conceptual and perceptual aspects of memory that shares many features with the ACT-R core declarative system, although differing in some assumptions.

-For his dissertation at Carnegie Mellon University, Christopher L. Dancy developed, and successfully defended in 2014, ACT-R/Phi, an implementation of ACT-R with added physiological modules which enable ACT-R to interface with human physiological processes.
+For his dissertation at Penn State University, Christopher L. Dancy developed, and successfully defended in 2014, ACT-R/Phi, an implementation of ACT-R with added physiological modules which enable ACT-R to interface with human physiological processes.

+A lightweight Python-based implementation of the working memory component of ACT-R, pyACTUp, was created by Don Morrison at Carnegie Mellon University.
+This library implements ACT-R as a unimodal supervised learning model for classification tasks.